alxtrnr/bongo-twisty/content/blog/kent_200_postbox_topper_editon.md

 {{< glightbox-figure-global
 src = "20251214_christmas_little_mongham.jpg"
-title = "Christmas, Little Mongham" alt = "A delightful crocheted postbox topper photographed in bright sunlight, featuring an elaborate festive scene on a circular base with red, white, and green striped patterns.
+title = "Christmas, Great Mongham" alt = "A delightful crocheted postbox topper photographed in bright sunlight, featuring an elaborate festive scene on a circular base with red, white, and green striped patterns.
 The display includes two snowmen figures (one with a colorful striped hat and red scarf, another with a yellow turban-style hat), decorative Christmas trees in various shades of green with tinsel details, a small red stocking, and a dark Christmas tree decoration.
 In the foreground, a small crocheted Christmas tree with sparkly green yarn and a red star on top takes center stage.
 Red mittens or stockings accent the edges of the circular base.
 The postbox topper sits atop a red Royal Mail postbox with white fluffy trim visible at the base, while a black-painted wooden building and garden furniture are visible in the sunny background."
 >}}